ironcore-dev/ironcore/docs/proposals/12-volumesnapshots.md

 storage implementation.
 A `VolumePool` provider here announces the supported `VolumeClasses` to indicate to the user which performance characteristics of `Volumes` this particular `VolumePool` can offer.
-There is currently no direct way to snapshot the content of a `Volume`, nor is there a method for defining different types of snapshots or restoring from a snapshot, which potentially puts users' data at risk.
+There is currently no direct way to snapshot the content of a `Volume`, nor is there a method for defining different types of snapshots or restoring from a snapshot, which potentially puts user's data at risk.

 ### Goals